How to Get the Most Out of Your Engagement Photoshoot

 The Role of Your Photographer: Guiding, Not Controlling

-A great engagement session isn’t about creating dramatic poses or manufacturing moments—it’s about documenting your relationship as it is.
+A great engagement photoshoot isn’t about creating dramatic poses or manufacturing moments—it’s about documenting your relationship as it is.
 If I take too much control, the session becomes about my creative vision rather than your unique connection.
 That’s not what this is about.

 Instead, I guide your natural interactions, photographing the way you instinctively hold hands, lean into each other, or laugh at an inside joke.
 The best images happen when you feel like yourselves, not when you’re trying to look a certain way for the camera.
 My goal is to make sure you feel comfortable and present with each other so that every photo reflects your real connection.